Latest From Our Articles

 EHS can be thought of as an allergy to electromagnetic fields.
 Everyone's "allergic response" may be different.

-Sleep disruptions, exhaustion, depression, headaches, concentration problems, learning difficulties, limb and joint pains, numbness or tingling sensations, Tinnitus, hearing loss, impaired balance, and other bodily system disorders are some of the symptoms that can occur.
+Sleep disruptions, exhaustion, depression, headaches, concentration problems, learning difficulties, limb and joint pains, numbness or tingling sensations, tinnitus, hearing loss, impaired balance, and other bodily system disorders are some of the symptoms that can occur.

 EMFs are detrimental for us in some manner, shape, or form, according to the data.